SebastianBoldt/Jelly/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Jelly-Animators.svg?style=flat)](http://cocoapods.org/pods/Jelly-Animators)
 [![Twitter](https://img.shields.io/badge/twitter-@sebastianboldt-blue.svg?style=flat)](http://twitter.com/sebastianboldt)

-Jelly Animators provides custom view controller animations with just a few lines of code.
+Jelly Animators provide custom view controller animations with just a few lines of code.
 You specify the style, jellyness, and duration of the animation and the final size of the presented ViewController.
 A Jelly-Animator will do the rest for you.